What to look for in a life insurance policy

 TPD, trauma, funeral and children's cover

-There are a few other cover options that you can buy on their own, but are often bundled as part of your life insurance, including Total and Permanent Disability, Trauma, Funeral and Children’s Cover.
+There are a few other cover options that you can buy on their own, but are often bundled as part of your life insurance.
+This includes total and permanent disability (TPD), trauma, funeral and children’s cover.

-- Trauma cover - This optional cover will give you a lump sum pay out if you ever wind up with a serious and sudden illness such as cancer, heart attack, or stroke, or if you need to undergo major medical treatment, like a coronary artery bypass surgery.
+Trauma cover: This optional cover will give you a lump sum pay out if you ever wind up with a serious and sudden illness such as cancer, heart attack, or stroke, or if you need to undergo major medical treatment.

 Now that you know the key features to look for in a life insurance policy, head over to our life insurance page to take a look at some of the best value policy offers around.

 Life Insurance Comparison Table - rates updated daily